tanimaraeliassantos/piano-layout-app/README.md

 ## Features

-- Hats, eyes, guitar, chords, but I will just leave it at open to interpretation.
+- Hats, eyes, guitar, chords, but I will just leave it open to interpretation.

 ## Technologies